leofdantas/vdic/README.md

   <img src="vdic_logo.png" alt="vdic logo" width="200"/>
 </p>

-# vdic: Build and Use Vec-tionaries for Text Analysis
+# vdic: Build and Use Vec-tionaries for Multi-Modal Analysis

-A framework for building and using vector-based dictionaries (vec-tionaries) for text analysis in R. Provide seed words scored on dimensions of interest (e.g., moral foundations, sentiment, emotions), and vdic learns axes in word-embedding space that can then score *any* word---even words absent from the original dictionary.
+A framework for building and using vector-based dictionaries (vec-tionaries) for text and image analysis in R. Provide seed words (either as a character vector or a dataframe with scores on dimensions of interest) that represent a theme or topic (e.g. "politics", "environment", "democracy"), and `vdic` learns axes in an embedding space (either word-embedding or multi-modal embedding).
+The result is a new vector that can be used to score *any* word or image on how closely it relates to the original topic of choice.

+v1.0.0 currently offers word-embedding and text analysis capabilities. v2.0.0 (under development) will offer multi-modal and image analysis capabilities.

 ## Design